Ilhamche-useng/Modern-Ecommerce-Platforms/README.md

 WooCommerce plugin.
 The platform will allow customers to conveniently browse, select and order online.

 # The main plugins that I use
-- WooCommerce
-- PDF Invoices & Packing Slips for WooCommerce
-- PeproDev WooCommerce Receipt Uploader

-# Software and Tools Used
-- Laragon: is utilized as our local development environment, providing a convenient platform for building and testing  E-Commerce
-- WordPress: WordPress serves as the primary content management system (CMS) for our website, offering a flexible and user-friendly environment for managing web content.
 - WooCommerce: is integrated seamlessly with WordPress, empowering our website with e-commerce capabilities, including product management, shopping cart functionality, and secure payment processing.
 - PDF Invoices & Packing Slips for WooCommerce: is responsible for generating professional invoices and packing slips for customer orders, ensuring a smooth and professional shopping experience.
 - PeproDev WooCommerce Receipt Uploader: Used for uploading receipts for any payment method in WooCommerce.
 The customer uploads the receipt (image/pdf) and the store manager manually approves/rejects it.

+# Software
+- Laragon: is utilized as our local development environment, providing a convenient platform for building and testing  E-Commerce
+- WordPress: WordPress serves as the primary content management system (CMS) for our website, offering a flexible and user-friendly environment for managing web content.
+- Visual Paradigm: Visual Paradigm is a versatile tool used in various industries for software development and system design.
+It can be particularly helpful for creating visual documentation, improving communication among team members, and ensuring that software projects are well-structured and well-documented.

 # Website page
 ![Digram img](img/1.png)